Duolingo ASL: Engineering non-verbal language learning into a verbal-centric app

 Prototype Production

-Duolingo dominates spoken-language learning with playful, gamified fluency for millions.
-But there’s a massive blind spot: nonverbal languages.
-If accessibility is truly the mission, this gap can’t stay ignored.
+Duolingo dominates spoken-language learning, yet a massive blind spot remains: non-verbal languages.
+If universal accessibility is truly the mission, this audio-centric gap cannot stay ignored.

 Duolingo ASL challenges the platform to expand beyond speech.
 1.5B people worldwide experiencing hearing loss and 430M with disabling hearing loss, this isn’t edge-case accessibility—it’s a global, untapped market.